xamarin/xamarin-forms-samples/UserInterface/MenuItemDemos/README.md

 ---
 name: Xamarin.Forms - MenuItem Demos
-description: "The MenuItem control is used to define context menu choices for ListView items."
+description: "The MenuItem class is used to create menu items for menus such as ListView item context menus and Shell application flyout menus."
 page_type: sample
 languages:
 - csharp